Blueprint Workspace

 -

-To specify additional options, click the Advanced Form button.
+To specify additional options, click the Advanced Form

 The advanced form enables you to configure the email notifications, permissions and other options.